Rails-Designer/perron-site/app/content/articles/publishing.md

 If `published_at` is not set in the frontmatter, Perron will attempt to parse a date from the resource's filename.
 The filename must be prefixed with a date in the format `YYYY-MM-DD-`.

-For a file named `2025-09-29-my-first-post.md`, the publication date will be set to the beginning of that day.
+For a file named `<%= Time.current.yesterday.strftime("%Y-%m-%d") %>-my-first-post.md`, the publication date will be set to the beginning of that day.

 ## Drafts